alekspetrov/mcp-docs-service/docs/guides/llm-optimized-docs.md

 ### 3. Technical Support

 Provide support teams with a complete reference:

 - All troubleshooting information in one context
 - Cross-references between related issues and solutions
 - Optimized for AI-assisted support workflows

-## Implementation Timeline
+## Current Implementation

-This feature is currently under development as part of Phase 5 of our roadmap.
-We anticipate releasing an initial version in Q2 2024, with further refinements based on user feedback.
+This feature is available in version 0.6.0 and has been implemented as part of our roadmap.
+It includes the core functionality for generating consolidated documentation optimized for LLMs, with token counting and customizable output options.

 ## Providing Feedback